 When this blog’s theme was changed to a zine style the size, spacing and layout of all the photos got changed.
 I don’t have time to go back and fix thousands of photos in hundreds of old posts…but I’m sure you will still get the message.

 The Olympus Pen M43 is one helluva little street cam.
 I used the M43 extensively in all type of conditions for almost a year.
 The main benefit of the M43 is the size- it is like having nothing in your hand.
 I can’t tell you how many times I’ve had problems, threats and actual attacks for having a big cam in my hand.
 Stealth is what you get with a M43.

 Even though I loved the results, I eventually had to give up the M43 because of the hard to adjust on-the-fly controls.
-I shoot manual a lot and all the push buttons on the little Olympus Pen was just too much for my shooting style.
+I shoot manual most of the time and all the push buttons on the little Olympus Pen was just too much for me to figure out.
 I don’t want to end up fondling my cameras and missing the shot.
-I hope someone makes an old school manual controlled M43.
+I hope someone will make an old school manual controlled M43.
 Something like the Fuji-X or Leica.

 I discuss camera fondlers in depth here: